 Developing your glutes is crucial for busy moms (here are the benefits of glute training).

 Our glutes support our pelvic floor in pregnancy and postpartum.
-Similarly, they help us pick up and carry babes easier and with less injury.
+Similarly, they help us pick up and carry babes more easily and with less injury.
 And every version of the deadlift helps with some sort of muscle growth in the glutes.
+Learn more about training glutes to help you get strong.

 Deadlifts Mimic A Daily Movement